hltcoe/PredPatt/doc/DOCTEST.md

     ?a may stand up
         ?a: Chris
-    ?a may jump up
+    ?a jump up
         ?a: Chris
-    ?a may sing ?b
+    ?a sing ?b
         ?a: Chris
         ?b: the National Anthem